 This course explores the use of rendering software.
 Emphasis is on the integration and generation of images created with software used in GRPH 136, PRDN 130, PRDN 230 and others, to make photo realistic rendered images, appropriate for printed and virtual presentations.
+Open to Product Design majors only.
+(Course fees apply.)
 Prerequisite: PRDN 230.

+PRDN 345 - ENVIRONMENT DESIGN (4)

+Application of design thinking and problem-solving skills with special attention given to the location or place.
+Focus on placemaking and identity where designers create experiences that connect people to the place through research, ideation, installation, user observation, testing, and assessment.
+Open to Product Design majors only.
 (Course fees apply.)

-PRDN 345 - ENVIRONMENT DESIGN (OR GRPH 345) (4)

-Application of design thinking and problem-solving skills with special attention given to the location or place.
-Focus on placemaking and identity where designers create experiences that connect people to the place through research, ideation, installation, user observation, testing and assessment.
 Prerequisite: PRDN 210.
-(Course fees apply.)
+Cross-Listed as: GRPH 345.

-PRDN 210, 310 410 - PRODUCT DESIGN (4, 4, 4)
+PRDN 410 - PRODUCT DESIGN STUDIO (4)

 Application of a number of problem-solving techniques and procedures related to product design.
 Students are encouraged to use innovative techniques to achieve workable solutions to selected design problems for team and special projects.
+Open to Product Design majors only.
+(Course fees apply.)
 Prerequisite: DSGN 111 or permission of instructor.
-(Course fees apply.)